wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Theory/PLT-List.md

 - [2018-How to Design Programs #Book#](https://htdp.org/2018-01-06/Book/index.html): Program design—but not programming—deserves the same role in a liberal-arts education as mathematics and language skills.

-- [2018-Interactive SICP n.](https://xuanji.appspot.com/isicp/): Interactive Structure and Interpretation of Computer Programs.
+- [2018-Interactive SICP n. #Book#](https://xuanji.appspot.com/isicp/): Interactive Structure and Interpretation of Computer Programs.
 Online version of SICP with a built-in scheme interpreter to allow readers to edit and run the code embedded in SICP.

 - [2019-Elements of Programming #Book#](http://elementsofprogramming.com): This book applies the deductive method to programming by affiliating programs with the abstract mathematical theories that enable them to work.

 - [2021-Isomorphism：Mathematics of Programming #Project#](https://github.com/liuxinyu95/unplugged): This book introduces the mathematics behind computer programming.

+- [2022-Writing Interpreters in Rust: a Guide #Book#](https://rust-hosted-langs.github.io/book/introduction.html): In this book we will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specifc to using Rust.

 ## Blog